Skip to content

 Q13.
 How easily is StateWORKS ported to various environments?

-A. Although an early version was written in Concurrent Pascal, the current version is in C++.
-The most highly-developed I.D.E. and run-time environment has been developed for Microsoft Windows 8/7/XP.
+Although an early version was written in Concurrent Pascal, the current version is in C++.
+The most highly-developed IDE and run-time environment has been developed for Microsoft Windows 10/7/XP.
 The run-time system is developed by means of a StateWORKS Library (in C++) and this is also applicable to Linux and other (real-time) Unix-derived operating systems.
 It is always possible to apply StateWORKS to disc-less embedded target systems.

 Perhaps StateWORKS could not be used in the very smallest systems, but major elements have been used on small, embedded control systems, using the Zilog Z280 processor.
 And there is even an example of a small project, using some 1500 words of program memory in a Microchip PIC 16F873 micro-controller, which was programmed in assembler but used the basic StateWORKS concepts to great advantage.

-A. The concentration of data defining the state of a system, as the states of all finite state machines which compose it, and the current input-output stimuli, in the form of the Real Time Data Base of StateWORKS, makes the task of shadowing an active system by the potential standby system easy to organise.
+The concentration of data defining the state of a system, as the states of all finite state machines which compose it, and the current input-output stimuli, in the form of the real-time-database of StateWORKS, makes the task of shadowing an active system by the potential standby system easy to organize.

 To understand the difference between Moore and Mealy, the concept of actions must be clear.
 Here only Entry Actions and Input Actions are of interest: